 17th November to 26th December 2022.

 Emilia-Romagna Tourism is the regional tourism website where you can find things to do in Bologna, get the latest Christmas market dates, times and locations and read reviews on all the amazing foodie spots.

-This post contains affiliate links to hotels in Bologna and recommended tours.
-This means we get a small commission from any bookings at no extra cost to you.
+Recommendations are independently chosen based on personal travel experiences and extensive research.
+This post contains affiliate links to hotels and tours in Bologna, Italy.
+This means I get a small commission from any bookings at no extra cost to you.